moorlag/moorlag.github.io/content/posts/2019-04-01-understanding-music-and-taste-better.md

----
++++
-title: "Understanding Music and taste better"
+title = "Understanding Music and taste better" date = "2019-04-01" author = "Moorlag"
-date: "2019-04-01"
-categories:
-  - "computer-science"
-  - "inspiration"
-coverImage: "willian-justen-de-vasconcellos-616948-unsplash.jpg"
----
+authorTwitter = "Moorlag" #do not include @ tags = ["Inspiration", "computer science"] cover = "/img/willian-justen-de-vasconcellos-616948-unsplash.jpg"
+keywords = ["computer science", "inspiration","music", "Spotify"]
+description = "What does Music tell us about the soul?" showFullContent = false
++++

 Reviewing project, 'help Moorlag understand music'.
 This is the result of one year of collecting music.
 The [link to the playlist](http://www.instagram.com/moorlag) can be found here.